keikoproj/active-monitor/README.md

 Active-Monitor, by default, exports following Promethus metrics:

-- `healthcheck_success_count` - The total number of successful monitor resources
+- `healthcheck_success_count` - The total number of successful healthcheck resources
-- `healthcheck_error_count` - The total number of errored monitor resources
+- `healthcheck_error_count` - The total number of erred healthcheck resources
-- `healthcheck_runtime_seconds` - Time taken for the workflow to complete
+- `healthcheck_runtime_seconds` - Time taken for the healthcheck's workflow to complete

 Active-Monitor also supports custom metrics.
 For this to work, your workflow should export a global parameter.
 The parameter will be programmatically available in the completed workflow object under: `workflow.status.outputs.parameters`.